 Cllr Dani was educated in France where he studied law and economics with a view to becoming a solicitor.
 He first came to England when he visited London on holiday and enrolled in a business school as part of his economics studies.

 The Mayor has had a varied career including the manufacturing of plastic bags in Iceland, and taxi driving in Boston but predominantly within the hospitality and catering industry, overseas and in London.
-The Mayor opened his own business, Café de Paris, in Bridge Street, Boston, last year.
+He opened his own business, Café de Paris, in Bridge Street, Boston.